 You probably have noticed this gate in the movie “Inferno” from Dan Brown’s novel: the American actor Tom Hanks has repeatedly declared that he has been left speechless by the beauty of this gate.
 Unfortunately, as you can see from the picture, unless you get here very early in the morning, you will always find a huge crowd in front of this door: you either wait for it to thin down (it might take a while)… or you settle for a picture with a lots of heads!

 Piazzale Michelangelo in Florence is the most famous panoramic viewpoint in the city.
-At the center of the square there is a copy of Michelangelo’s David.
+At the center of the square there is a copy of Michelangelo’s David (here a few tips on how to skip the lines while touring Florence).

 Here I met an incredible bride.
 She came from Japan and wore a white traditional wedding dress with shocking pink inserts, a pair of Nikes and had a cool red Mohawk.
 Rock on girl!